bigskysoftware/htmx/www/docs.md

 |  `htmx.config.settlingClass` | defaults to `htmx-settling`
 |  `htmx.config.swappingClass` | defaults to `htmx-swapping`
 |  `htmx.config.allowEval` | defaults to `true`
+|  `htmx.config.inlineScriptNonce` | default to '', no nonce will be added to inline scripts
 |  `htmx.config.useTemplateFragments` | defaults to `false`, HTML template tags for parsing content from the server (not IE11 compatible!)
 |  `htmx.config.wsReconnectDelay` | defaults to `full-jitter`
 |  `htmx.config.disableSelector` | defaults to `[disable-htmx], [data-disable-htmx]`, htmx will not process elements with this attribute on it or a parent